antoniskef/3D_object_detection/README.md

-# Object Detection
+# Object detection in point cloud

 ## Introduction
-The goal of this thesis is to improve the performance of the publication "TransFusion: Robust LiDAR-Camera Fusion for 3D Object Detection with Transformers" which relies on Transformers for object detection.
+The goal of this project is to improve the performance of the publication "TransFusion: Robust LiDAR-Camera Fusion for 3D Object Detection with Transformers" which relies on Transformers for object detection.
 The way to do this is by pre-training the network, as presented in the paper "3D Object Detection with a